 — Tyler Perry (@tylerperry) January 6, 2020

 In the video, he said “I have no writer’s room, nobody writes any of my work.
 I write it all.”
 He boasts that every script pictured in the video, he wrote all on his own.
-After he posted this video, which has about 3.5 million views at the time of writing this, fans and critics alike took to Twitter to voice their concerns.
+After he posted this video, which has about 3.5 million views when writing this, fans and critics alike took to Twitter to voice their concerns.

 I RELATE TO TYLER PERRY